TwilioQuest/ghw-twilio-guide/README.md

 ### Step 2: Upgrading your account

 When you create an account with the above link, you will create a trial account.
-To complete the Twilio challenges during INIT, you will need to use 2 Twilio numbers, which requires an upgraded account.
+To complete the Twilio challenges during Global Hack Week, you will need to use 2 Twilio numbers, which requires an upgraded account.
 To upgrade your account:

 - Visit the #twilio channel in the MLH Discord.
 - Check the pinned messages for the channel.
 - Find the promo code shared in the pinned message.
 - Follow [this guide](https://www.twilio.com/blog/apply-promo-code) to apply the promo code to your account.

 When you use this code, you will also get some free credit.
-If you did not create a new account, and are using an account you created in the past, you can still use this code to get extra credit to complete the INIT daily challenge.
+If you did not create a new account, and are using an account you created in the past, you can still use this code to get extra credit to complete the Global Hack Week daily challenge.

 ### Step 3: Buy Two Twilio numbers